|Sunday Schedule for January 2021

 Live online practice and teachings:

 5:00 PM PT – Daily Meditation and Practice with Lama Jampa from the Menlo Park Bodhi Path Center at 5 PM (Pacific Time).
 Meditations include Chenrezig sadhana and Samantabhadra prayer.
 Click here to join on ZOOM.
 You will also need to email SF@bp.org to get the password.

 Wednesdays, 4 to 4:30 PM PT – Teacher Khaydroup Zangmo leads Chenrezig practice.
 Zoom connection information is available on the Bodhi Path New York City calendar and Bodhi Path Martha’s Vineyard calendar.
 The group will be practicing the “Chenrezig Sadhana and Commentary” in English with musical accompaniment.

 Upcoming Online Events

-Sunday, August 16 from 10:30 AM to 12:00 PM (Pacific Time) – Khaydroup Zangmo continues her monthly teachings on The King of Prayers, A commentary on The Noble King of Prayers of Excellent Conduct by Shamar Rinpoche.
-This month’s teaching and discussion will cover the Sixth Paramita of Wisdom.
+Sunday, September 20 from 10:30 AM to 12:00 PM (Pacific Time) – Khaydroup Zangmo continues her monthly teachings on The King of Prayers, A commentary on The Noble King of Prayers of Excellent Conduct by Shamar Rinpoche.
+Connect to the ZOOM online program using the Sunday Meditation and Discussion link above.

 https://www.karmapa.org – Information, guidance and teachings from Thaye Dorje, the 17th Gyalwa Karmapa and head of the Karma Kagyu lineage of Tibetan Buddhism.